Global Coverage

 3. Managing organisational change for lasting impact

-Leaders can drive positive change and prevent fatigue by managing the pace of transitions and providing clear purpose for each initiative, avoiding overwhelming their teams.
+Leaders can drive positive change and prevent fatigue by managing the pace of transitions and providing clear purpose for each initiative.
 When leaders prioritise inclusivity and engagement, the result is lasting, meaningful progress that extends beyond the immediate effects of the change itself.

 Key principles for lasting change